 - The rates for second charge mortgages tend to be higher than those for first mortgages.

-- If you decide to move, both mortgages have to be repaid, which can leave you short on funds for a deposit, for example.
+- If you decide to move, both mortgages have to be repaid.
+This can leave you short on funds for a deposit, for example.

 - Other options might be better suited to your needs.
 For example, consider using credit cards with a low interest rate to consolidate your debts.